niveditaa19/DevOps_Projects/Automating AWS Cloud Infrastructure with Terraform/README.md

     }

-Plan: 9 to add, 0 to change, 0 to destroy.
+Plan: 9 to add, 0 to change, 0 to destroy. l

-## 5.Finally, terraform apply : Create or update infrastructure
+## 5.Finally, terraform apply : Create or update infrastructure,it will generate 'terraform.tfstate' file for tracking your infrastructure.
 **Output would look like this, combined with the output we got by executing 'terraform plan':**

 Do you want to perform these actions?